arindam43/DrivenData-Competitions/Rinse Over Run/README.md

     *python setup.py install*
    This should ensure that the modified version of LightGBM is installed to the correct environment, 'rinseoverrundemo'.
 7. After all packages have been installed, create a new project in PyCharm and set up the directory structure according to the **Directory and File Structure** section below.
-8. In PyCharm, go to File -> Settings -> Project: *project name* -> Project Interpreter and set the path to the correct version of Python.
-When you are finished, the Project Interpreter dropdown menu should be populated with something that looks like this: 'Python 3.6 C:/.../rinseoverrundemo\python.exe'.
+8. In PyCharm, go to File -> Settings -> Project: *project name* -> Project Interpreter and set the path to the installation of Python associated with the 'rinseoverrundemo' environment.
+When you are finished, the Project Interpreter dropdown menu should be populated with something that looks like this: 'Python 3.6 C:/.../rinseoverrundemo/python.exe'.
 The list of packages displayed should also correspond to those installed in the 'rinseoverrundemo' environment created through conda.
 9. Run main.py to generate the test set predictions.

 ## Install Requirements